-As at August 2009, 229013 people in Ribble Valley were claiming Disability Living Allowance.
-Just under one third of these people were aged between 60-69.
-This figure of 2290 shows a rise of 60 claimants since August 2008, however graph 11 highlights that Ribble Valley still has the lowest levels of Disability Living Allowance claimants in Lancashire.
+As at February 2011, 2250 people in Ribble Valley were claiming Disability Living Allowance.
+This figure is a fall in the number of claimant of 60 claimants since February 2010, however graph 11 highlights that Ribble Valley still has the lowest levels of Disability Living Allowance claimants in Lancashire.